 Looking at the massive demand and how customers appreciate eco-friendly products, Adidas now has an entire line of shoes dedicated to this noble cause.

 Meanwhile, the tech giant Apple has also realized the shift and is constantly making efforts to remain carbon neutral.
 As per Apple’s 12th Annual Supplier Responsibility Report released in March 2019, the company has significantly reduced its waste with its ‘Zero Waste to Landfill’ initiative.

 The execs at Apple also conveyed that all their final device assembly units, including those of MacBooks, iPads, iPhones, Apple Watches, AirPods, and HomePods, are certified as ‘Zero Waste to Landfill’ today.
 Such initiatives have enabled the company to conserve billions of gallons of water as well as reduce greenhouse gas emissions to a great extent.

-The bottom line is that by going green, you’re not only contributing towards the development of a sustainable environment but also leveraging the situation to your advantage by earning customer trust, attracting the fence sitters to engage with your brand, and increasing conversions.
+The bottom line is that by going green, you’re not only contributing towards the development of a sustainable environment but also leveraging the situation to your advantage by earning customer trust, attracting the fence-sitters to engage with your brand, and increase conversions.

 Plus, there’s another hidden advantage.
 The process of going green also helps declutter your website and make it more user-friendly.
 Here’s how:

-- Improving the clunky oversized images and properly sizing them ensures better user experience.
+- Improving the clunky oversized images and properly sizing them ensures a better user experience.

 - Placing the website closer to your consumers using local CDNs helps reduce network latency and improves their brand experience.

-- Using AMP (accelerated mobile pages) to strip down the existing version of a web page helps reduce carbon emission.
+- Using AMP (accelerated mobile pages) to strip down the existing version of a web page helps reduce carbon emissions.